seankhliao/mono/_web/seankhliao.com/src/blog/12026-04-05-layered-appsets.md

 driven from files in a single repo.

-Since our application definitions were sufficiently different from regular services, plus the fact that we needed some extra manifests,
-I started from scratch.
+Since our application definitions were sufficiently different from regular services, plus the fact that we needed some extra manifests [for promotion](/blog/12026-04-06-gitops-promoter/) I started from scratch.

 My goal: just label a repo,